 Children will join in team games and learn simple tactics for attacking and defending in a fun and engaging manner.

 Children will also learn to use simple movement patterns and perform dances.

 At Key Stage 2 (Year 3 to 6)

-The pupils will use the simple movements both in isolation and in combination, i.e. throwing a basketball into a hoop and then throwing the ball whilst running.
+The pupils will use simple movements both in isolation and in combination.
+For example, throwing a basketball into a hoop (isolation) and then throwing the ball whilst running (combination).

-Through competitive games, children develop their attacking and defending skills and learn rules of the games.
+Through competitive games, children develop their attacking and defending skills and learn the rules of various games.

-Children develop their flexibility, strength, control and balance through a range of different activities, such as gymnastics and athletics, and can perform dances using a range of movement patterns.
+Children continue to develop fundamental movement skills through a range of different activities, such as gymnastics, athletics and dance.
 Children learn to compare their performances and demonstrate improvements to achieve their personal best.

-In KS2, children also take part in outdoor and adventurous activities that challenge individuals and teams.
+In KS2, children also take part in outdoor and adventurous activities that challenge them as individuals and team players.